 You might not need to set up a U.S. entity if:

+Make this decision carefully and under the advice of a tax advisor.
+If you inadvertently develop a U.S. presence at some point, you may open your foreign corporation to U.S. reporting requirements.
 The safest course is to carefully review your U.S. activities and consider creating a U.S. entity.
-The rules regarding physical presence are complicated and you should consult with a tax advisor here.
+The rules regarding physical presence are complicated and can change quickly.

 3.3 What entity type to choose